mbledkowski/nsfwyoutube/README.md

 # nsfwyoutube
-Chrome extension for bypassing age restricted content on YouTube without an account.
+Chrome extension allowing you to watch restricted content on YouTube without an account.